-For a student subject to having a portion of his/her student financial assistance included in annual income in accordance with 24 CFR 5.609(b)(9), the CCHA will request written third-party verification of both the source and the amount.
+The CCHA will request written third-party verification of both the source and the amount of student financial assistance.
 Family-provided documents from the educational institution attended by the student will be requested, as well as documents generated by any other person or entity providing such assistance, as reported by the student.

-In addition, the CCHA will request written verification of the student's tuition, fees, and other required charges.
+In addition, unless the student's only source of assistance is assistance under Title IV of the HEA, the CCHA will request written verification of the cost of the student's tuition, books, supplies, room and board, and other required fees and charges to the student from the educational institution.

-If the CCHA is unable to obtain third-party written verification of the requested information, the CCHA will pursue other forms of verification following the verification hierarchy in section 7-I.B.
+If the CCHA is unable to obtain third-party written verification of the requested information, the PHA will pursue other forms of verification following the verification hierarchy in section 7-I.B.